Product Strategy Guide: align your company and team around an innovative and disruptive strategy

 The Power of Product Strategy

 A strong product strategy is required to link the company's goals with the product.
 Businesses employ various techniques based on one another to ensure that the team is aligned.
 An effective product strategy entails knowing where it falls within the high-level corporate vision and roadmap plans.
+A product strategy outlines how you will make tradeoffs to reach your goals.

 The product strategy builds upon employee passion for the company mission, grounding it in reality with tactics and success measures.
 After defining your product strategy and aligning product teams, you'll move to plan themes, objectives, initiatives, and the execution plan.
 Initiatives are merely projects linked to the strategic themes or objectives you derive from your product's goals that are placed on your roadmap.
 Individual teams must break initiatives down into actionable tasks to achieve product objectives.